Anal Abscess & Fistula

 This is very common and almost as common as getting a spot on your face or anywhere else on your body.

 They present as a painful lump around your back passage.
-They may burst themselves releasing pus and blood or you may have it incised with a small operation.
+They may burst themselves releasing pus and blood or you may have to have it incised with a small operation.

 The majority of abscesses heal fully after drainage.
 Some however result in a small hole around the back passage that discharges blood and/or pus.
 This usually means you have a fistula.